 “I can’t find that groove, as they say.”

 “Don’t tell Coach I had anything to do with it, but you need to swim with the college team now.
 You’re an All-American.
-Commit to Miami for college and he’ll kick your butt to get you to repeat it.”
+Commit to Miami for college.
+He’ll kick your butt to get you to repeat it.”

 “You’re right.
 I just mope all the time at practice.
 Last year was so much fun.
 Now I hate it.”

 “Talk to Wilkie.
 He’s really a great guy.
 He’ll tell Coach.
 Diaz thinks I ruined you, so he’s given up on you.
-Challenge Coach to believe in you.”
+Challenge Coach to believe in you again.”

-He hugged me again and Jack watched for any rise from my jeans, then he snapped my briefs and got a real reaction.
+He hugs me again.
+Jack watches for any rise from my jeans.
+Then he snaps my briefs and gets a real reaction.

 “When did you start wearing colored underwear?”
-Scott observed my latest style.
+Scott observes my latest style.